GridTools/serialbox/docs/sphinx/Fortran.rst

 The CMake build system of Serialbox takes care of setting the correct flags for the different Fortran compilers (GNU, PGI and Cray).

 .. note::
-  It is important to use the same tool-chain (C++ and Fortran compiler) than the one used to build Serialbox.
+  If you want to use Serialbox in your project, it is important to use the same tool-chain (C++ and Fortran compiler) than the one used to build Serialbox.

 Using the Fortran Interface
 ===========================